dazraf/vertx-hot/readme.md

 ---
 ## Background

-This plugin's purpose is to make development of [Vert.x](http://vertx.io) Verticles in Maven easier.
+I love coding with [Vert.x](http://vertx.io).
+Truly an incredible toolkit for developing high-performance applications.
+Being an old-school Maven head, I wanted to make the development of Maven Vert.x Verticles easier.
+Specifically the ability to iteratively develop and see ones changes automatically reloaded into a fully debuggable JVM.

-I'm sharing it in case you find it useful also.
+This plugin is being shared here in the hope that you find it useful also.

 Contributions most gratefully received and recognised.